Render Studio Examples and Resources

 -

-To apply the cutouts to only one side of the box, see Add an Appearance to a Scene list element.
+To apply the cutouts to only one side of the box, see Add an Appearance to a Scene list entity.

 -